The-NOVA-System/blog-old/_posts/2021-10-07-AppMockupAndUI.md

 ![wireframe]({{ site.baseurl }}{% link static/wireframe.png %}) <br>
 Using some ~open source github repos~ (which are always useful), I have a little non-functional demo ready: <br>
 <video muted autoplay controls width="100%"> <source src="{{ site.baseurl }}{% link static/mockup.mp4 %}" type="video/mp4"> </video>
+Being programmed in Flutter, the same app showcased as a MacOS application here will target the web, iOS, Android and the Windows store.
+It is mainly designed as a mobile app, so there may be some usability issues when it comes to that, but it seems to be working pretty well so far.

+# Next Steps:
+The next steps should be pretty straight forward, as I've decided which API I want to use and just have to hook it up now.
+The one thing I'm worried about is that Nomics may not offer graph data in the exact way I want it, so creating a "detailed" view for each crypto may prove a tiny bit difficult.
+I'd rather not use one API for the graphs and another for the data, which would kind of be a mess.
+I've asked a few people for feedback on the UI so far, and what I've got is: